iovation/deviceprint-SDK-Android/README.md

 6. When the app compiles successfully, you will see a view with a button that allows you to display a blackbox.

 ## Changelog

+### 4.3.1
+- Update target and compilation SDK versions to 31.
+- Adjusted collection details.
+- Compatible with the new bluetooth changes/permissions in Android 12.
+- Fixed crashes on devices running below SDK version 24.

 ### 4.3.0